AccaciaC/AccaciaC/README.md

 # Hello and Welcome, I'm Accacia!

-👋 I'm a construction Estimator turned web-developer based out of Toronto.
+👋 I'm a Web Developer based out of Toronto.

 I am passionate about creating aesthetically pleasing websites that are user-friendly, intuitive and most importantly accessible to all.